gtamilse/Network-Automation-with-Ansible/TECDEV-1500/vi-reference.md

 - Type i --> i for insert date, will see -- Insert -- at bottom left of the screen
 - Copy Paste text from lab guide
 - Press esc key --> to leave insert mode, will not see -- Insert -- at bottom left
-- Press Shift Q --> To bring up exit mode, will see cursor at bottom left of screen
+- Press Shift : key --> to bring up exit mode, will see cursor at the bottom left of screen

 - Two methods of quiting:
-  - Type q! --> to quit without saving changes to file
+  - Type :q! --> to quit without saving changes to file
-  - Type wq --> to save and quit file
+  - Type :wq --> to save and quit file

 ---